 Organic chemicals were not detected in groundwater at site SS-033.
 Metals were detected at concentrations below groundwater ARARs and/or base background groundwater concentrations (URS 1996), except for thallium.
-Thallium was detected (ND to $3.9 \mu g/l$ ) at a concentration slightly above its ARAR (2 $\mu g/l$ ) in groundwater but does not appear to be site related since it was not detected in any site soil sample.
-Therefore, all three alternatives meet groundwater ARARs equally.
+Thallium was detected (ND to 3.9 $\mu$ g/l) at a concentration slightly above its ARAR (2 $\mu$ g/l) in groundwater but does not appear to be site related since it was not detected in any site soil sample.
+Therefore, all three alternatives comply with groundwater ARARs.

-• Long-Term Effectiveness and Permanence refers to the magnitude of residual risk, and the ability of a remedy to maintain reliable protection of human health and the environment over time once cleanup goals have been met.
+Long-Term Effectiveness and Permanence refers to the magnitude of residual risk, and the ability of a remedy to maintain reliable protection of human health and the environment over time once cleanup goals have been met.